kaelzhang/node-comment-json/README.md

 // or the closing bracket(`}` or `]`) Symbol.for(`after-value:${prop}`)

-// comment tokens after everything
-// - or if comments after
+// if comments after
 // - the last key-value:pair of an object
 // - the last item of an array
 Symbol.for('after')

+Symbol.for('after-all')
 ```

 And the value of each symbol property is an **array** of `CommentToken`